intraedge-services/interview-react-native/README.md

 ## Problem

-**Required**: design and implement a small app that includes a class representing an *automatic* *bowling* *scorer* object.
+**Required**: Design and implement a small app that includes a class representing an *automatic* *bowling* *scorer* object.
 The automatic bowling scoring object will provide several methods:
 - a constructor
 - a frameNumber method that returns the number of the frame containing the ball about to be rolled
 - a scoreSoFar method that returns the score in the game so far